-Projector Installation The projector can be installed on a ceiling or behind a screen, or with one or more mirrors.
-See Choosing a location on page 12.
-Remote Receiver Allows you to enable all the remote receivers or one specific remote receiver on the projector.
+Projector Installation See Choosing a location on page 11.
 Auto Source Search Allows the projector to automatically search for a signal.
-Auto Signal Adjustment • On : Allows the projector to automatically determines the best picture timings for the displayed image when PC signal (analog RGB) is selected and AUTO is pressed. • Off: The projector will not respond when AUTO is pressed. • Lamp Mode: See Setting the Lamp Mode on page 37.
-Lamp Settings • Reset Lamp Timer: See Resetting the lamp timer on page 40. • Lamp Timer: Displays the number of hours the lamp has been used.
+Auto Sync • On: Allows the projector to automatically determines the best picture timings for the displayed image when PC signal (analog RGB) is selected and AUTO is pressed. • Off: The projector will not respond when AUTO is pressed. • Light Mode: See Setting the Light Mode on page 38.
+Light Settings • Reset Light Timer: See Resetting the lamp timer on page 41. • Light Usage Time: Displays the information of hours the lamp has been used.

-Quick Cooling: Selecting On enables the function and projector cooling time will be shortened from a normal 90-second duration to approximately 15 seconds.
+Quick Cooling Selecting On enables the function and the projector cooling time will be shortened to a few seconds.
+If you attempt to restart the projector right after the quick cooling process, it may not be turned on successfully and will rerun its cooling fans.
 Blank Timer Sets the image blank time when there is no action taken on the blank screen, once elapsed the image will return to the screen.
 If the preset time spans are not suitable for your need, select Disable .
 No matter Blank Timer is activated or not, you can press most of the keys on the projector or remote control to restore the picture.
 Reminder Message Sets the reminder messages on or off.
-High Altitude Mode We recommend you use the High Altitude Mode when your environment is between 1500 m $-3000$ m above sea level, and ambient temperature is between 0°C $-30$ °C. Operation under " High Altitude Mode " may cause a higher decibel operating noise level because of increased fan speed necessary to improve overall system cooling and performance.
-Operation Settings If you use this projector under other extreme conditions excluding the above, it may display auto shut-down symptoms, which is designed to protect your projector from over-heating.
+High Altitude Mode We recommend you use the High Altitude Mode when your environment is between 1500 m -3000 m above sea level, and ambient temperature is between $0^{\circ}C-30^{\circ}C$.
+Operation Settings Operation under " High Altitude Mode " may cause a higher decibel operating noise level because of increased fan speed necessary to improve overall system cooling and performance.
+If you use this projector under other extreme conditions excluding the above, it may display auto shut-down symptoms, which is designed to protect your projector from over-heating.
 In cases like this, you should switch to High Altitude mode to solve these symptoms.
 However, this is not to state that this projector can operate under any and all harsh or extreme conditions.
 Do not use the High Altitude Mode if your altitude is between 0 m and 1500 m and ambient temperature is between 0°C and 35°C. The projector will be over cooled, if you turn the mode on under such a condition.
-Power On/Off Settings • Direct Power On : Allows the projector to turn on automatically once the power is fed through the power cord. • Signal Power On: Sets whether to turn the projector directly on without pressing () POWER or () ON when the projector is in standby mode and detects a VGA signal or a HDMI signal with 5V power. • Auto Power Off: Allows the projector to turn off automatically if no input signal is detected after a set period of time to prevent unnecessary waste of lamp life.
-Power Off Timer: Sets the auto-shutdown timer.
-Instant Restart Allows you to restart the projector immediately within 90 seconds after turning it off.
-Security Settings See Utilizing the password function on page 23.
+Power On/Off Settings • Direct Power On : Allows the projector to turn on automatically once the power is fed through the power cord. • Signal Power On: Sets whether to turn the projector directly on without pressing OPOWER or ON when the projector is in standby mode and detects a VGA signal or a HDMI signal with 5V power. • Auto Power Off: Allows the projector to turn off automatically if no input signal is detected after a set period of time to prevent unnecessary waste of lamp life. • Power Off Timer: Sets the auto-shutdown timer.
+Security Settings See Utilizing the password function on page 24.

 Baud Rate Selects a baud rate that is identical with your computer's so that you can connect the projector using a suitable RS-232 cable and update or download the projector's firmware.
 This function is intended for qualified service personnel.
 HDMI Equalizer Adjusts the equalizer gain settings for an HDMI signal.
 The higher the setting, the stronger the gain value.
 If there are more than one HDMI port on the projector, select the HDMI port first before adjusting the value.
-PointWrite Touch Unit Disables or enables "Type A connector" 5V power output for PointWrite Touch Module.
-This function is only available when a PC signal (analog RGB or HDMI) is selected Reset Settings Returns all of the adjustments you've made for the Settings menu to the factory preset values.
+Reset Settings Returns all of the adjustments you've made for the Settings menu to the factory preset values.